Zemke/starter-laravel-angular/README.md

   - Versioning of CSS and JS files (cache busting)
   - CSS and JS files will be included automatically
 - A whole ready CRUD architecture
-- Comes with Bootstrap and AngularJS configured to work together at their best
+- Comes with Bootstrap and AngularJS (via Bower) configured to work together at their best
+- Livereload is enabled (cf https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei)
 - And more... have a try!

 ## Installation